Every term used across Soomario products, explained in plain English.

 - Sharpe Ratio

 - A measure of risk-adjusted return: (strategy return - risk-free rate) / standard deviation of returns.
 Higher is better.
 Above 1.0 is acceptable, above 2.0 is excellent.
-Compares how much return you get per unit of risk taken.
+Compares how much return you get per unit of volatility taken.

 - Signal Strength